NavicoOS/pegasus-python-can/README.md

-Pegasus on Linux: Proof of Concept
+# Pegasus on Linux: Proof of Concept with python

 TL-DW;
 ```